 - Soak the dried porcini in 400ml/1.5 cups boiling water for 20 minutes.
 Drain, reserving the soaking liquid, and chop finely.

-- Heat the remaining oil in a large frying pan and gently fry the onions and shallots for about 5 minutes until browned.
+- Heat the remaining oil in a large frying pan and gently fry the leeks and shallots for about 5 minutes until browned.

 - Add the mushrooms, carrots, garlic, chopped porcini, garlic and thyme and fry gently for a further five minutes.